High-dimensional multi-view clustering methods: Multi-view clustering

 Multi-view graph clustering aims to find a fusion graph of all views, then apply the classical clustering methods on the fusion graph, as spectral clustering or graph-cut algorithms to produces the final clustering.

-Spectral clustering relies on computing the eigenvectors of the graph Laplacian matrix. \\ One of the most representative spectral clustering methods is the co-regularized spectral clustering.
+Spectral clustering relies on computing the eigenvectors of the graph Laplacian matrix.\\ One of the most representative spectral clustering methods is the co-regularized spectral clustering.
 It performs standard spectral clustering on each view to get the corresponding indicator matrix, and then gets the common indicator matrix by minimizing disagreement between indicator matrices.
 However, it treats each indicator matrix equally, which is not ideal in real applications.

-As it is said, the challenge is how to assign an appropriate weight to each view, even though we find some method \cite{Chaudhuri2009} that don't bother themselves of these different views, this strategy neglects the importance of different graphs and may suffer when an unreliable graph is added to, other methods like in \cite{Xia2010} adds new hyper parameters, but it's effect on the clustering is cannot be underestimated, and other methods try, to learns the weight automatically, which eliminates the need of any additional hyper parameter, as we present some.
+The challenge is how to assign an appropriate weight to each view, even though some method \cite{Chaudhuri2009} don't consider specific these different views.
+This strategy neglects the importance of different graphs and may suffer when an unreliable graph is added to, other methods (e.g., \cite{Xia2010}) add new hyper parameters, but it's effect on the clustering is cannot be underestimated.
+Other methods learn the weight automatically, which eliminates the need of any additional hyper parameter, as we will present some in the following.

 The method used in Auto-weighted Multiple Graph Learning (AMGL) \cite{Nie_2016}, supposes that the normalized Laplacian matrices $L_S^{(v)}$ are constructed, and then solve the following problem:

 which is solved by fixing the parameters $\alpha$ then solves: